 When Krillin is explaining the concept of karma to Dende, Dende surmises that if he's good enough, he can get his family back.
 He later does an act of good - healing Vegeta - and gets his family back when Mr. Popo uses the Dragonballs to revive everyone Freeza and his minions killed.

 Along with that, the main cast (except Goku, Gohan and Trunks) have no one to blame but themselves for Cell's ascension.
 The whole series, they've been ragging on Krillin for no reason except that Yamchawasn't around enough.
 Krillin has no self-esteem or even self-worth at this point with the only people caring about him being Goku, Gohan and Future Trunks.
 Then, along comes a pretty woman who is not only attractive in both appearance and personality but actually respects him somewhat despite the fact that she could kick his ass easier than all the rest of them.
-How could he not have fallen for her with the people around him.
+How could he not have fallen for her with friends like his?
 Too bad about 18.
 Eh, she ain't going anywhere.